 Part of the "2014 Science for Alaska Series".
 Lectures will be held on Tuesdays at 7 p.m. at the Gold Room in the Westmark Fairbanks Hotel and Convention Center, with the exception of Feb.
 18. That day the lecture will be the Westmark's Northern Latitudes room.
 Be sure to stay after the lecture and meet our presenters!

 The mission of the Alaska Marine Science Symposium is to bring together scientists, policymakers, students, educators, media and the public to share research findings focused on Alaska’s marine fisheries and ecosystems.Since 2002, scientists from Alaska, the Pacific Northwest, and beyond have come to the Symposium to communicate research activities in the marine regions off Alaska.
 Researchers and students in marine science re-connect with old colleagues and meet new ones.

-The Arctic Frontiers conference is a central arena for discussions on arctic issues.
+Arctic Frontiers will hold its 8th annual conference in Tromsø, Norway, from 19-24 January 2014, with the title: Humans in the Arctic.
+The Arctic Frontiers conference is a central arena for discussions of Arctic issues.
 The conference brings together representatives from science, politics, and civil society to share perspectives on how upcoming challenges in the Arctic may be addressed to ensure sustainable development.
-Arctic Frontiers 2013 will focus on the current status, challenges, and future perspectives of arctic geopolitics, security, and marine productivity.
+Arctic Frontiers 2014 will address two main themes: